freakynit/pwcli/README.md

 **This is irreversible!** All passwords will be permanently lost.
 After nuking, you can run `pwcli` again to set up a fresh vault.

+### Secure Deletion Limitations

+⚠️ **Important**: The secure deletion feature has inherent limitations:

+- **SSDs with Wear Leveling**: Solid-state drives with wear leveling algorithms may not overwrite data in the same physical location, potentially leaving copies in hidden sectors
+- **Copy-on-Write Filesystems**: Filesystems like ZFS, Btrfs, or modern Linux filesystems may keep copies in snapshots or other locations
+- **Filesystem Journaling**: Some filesystems maintain journals that may temporarily store file copies
+- **Operating System Caching**: The OS may maintain cached copies in memory or swap files

+**Recommendation**: For truly secure deletion, consider:
+- Using full-disk encryption at the OS level
+- Physically destroying storage media for maximum security
+- Using secure deletion tools like `shred` (Linux) or secure wipe utilities (macOS/Windows)
+- Storing the vault on encrypted filesystems (LUKS, FileVault, BitLocker)

 ## Best Practices

 ### Password Security